deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 Notice how in the first example it wasn't clear if the change was introducing a new feature or fixing a bug, but it's obvious in the second and third examples by use of the `feat` and `fix` labels.

-Similarly, simply by looking at commits like:
+Similarly, simply by looking at commit messages like:

 > test: Ensure cart total is correct